 Capsule subglobose, apex rounded and concave, with 6 ribs, dehiscent from base to space 6 valves upward at maturity.
 Pedicels 2.5~5 cm long, often torn into 6.
 Seeds are flat, obtusely triangular, margin with white membranous broad wings.
 Its flowering period is from July to August, fruiting from September to October.

-Ecological environment: It grows in valleys, ditches, wet places on roadsides and thickets on hillsides at an elevation of 200~1,500 meters.
-Light, slightly shade, sand-like yellow soil, cold.
+Ecological environment: The plant grows in valleys, ditches, wet places on roadsides, and thickets on hillsides at an elevation of 200~1,500 meters above sea level.
+It prefers light, slightly shade, sand-like yellow soil, cold.
 Adaptable.
-The plant is distributed in the south of the Yellow River to the south of the Yangtze River.
-It is also cultivated in Guangdong, Guangxi of China.
+The plant distributes in the south of the Yellow River to the south of the Yangtze River.
+It is also planted in the Zhujiang river area.

 Trait identification: Roots cylindrical or slightly flat, slightly curved, 3~10 cm long, 0.5~1.5 cm in diameter.
 The surface is yellowish-brown or gray-brown, with longitudinal wrinkles and fibrous root marks.
 The skin is pale yellow, the wood ray is broad, milky white, the xylem bundle is yellow, radiating, the duct hole is obvious.
 It has a distinctive aroma and a bitter taste.